wilburhimself/graphql_sequelize_starter/README.md

 [![CI](https://github.com/wilburhimself/graphql_api_starter/actions/workflows/ci.yml/badge.svg)](https://github.com/wilburhimself/graphql_api_starter/actions/workflows/ci.yml)

-Starter kit for building a GraphQL server on Sequelize, with generated queries and CUD mutations per entity.
+Starter kit for building a GraphQL server using Prisma as the ORM, with generated queries and CUD mutations per entity.
 Core libraries are written in TypeScript and covered by tests; entities can remain in legacy JS during migration.

 ## Quickstart